JeanExtreme002/PyMemoryEditor/README.md

 ```

 ## Choosing the comparison method used for scanning:
-There are three options to scan the memory:
+There are many options to scan the memory.
+Check all available options in [`ScanTypesEnum`](https://github.com/JeanExtreme002/PyMemoryEditor/blob/master/PyMemoryEditor/win32/enums/scan_types.py).
-- EXACT_VALUE
-- BIGGER_THAN
-- SMALLER_THAN

 The default option is `EXACT_VALUE`, but you can change it at `scan_type` parameter:
 ```